 Subscription Timing API Overview

 If you operate a business that uses a subscription model, a common problem is knowing when to ship product to your customers in order to hit an approximate delivery date.
-The Shipium Subscription Timing API solves that problem by using information about your business and shipping carrier transit times to recommend when to ship a given customer package.
+The Shipium Subscription Timing application programming interface (API) solves that problem by using information about your business and shipping carrier transit times to recommend when to ship a given customer package.

-Broadly, the Shipium Subscription Timing API takes a customer country and postal code, the desired delivery date for the shipment and where you plan to ship the package from and returns a recommendation for when you should ship it and when it should be released to your fulfillment center.
+Based on customer country and postal code, the desired delivery date for the shipment, and where your organization plans to ship the package from, the Subscription Timing API returns a recommendation for when you should ship it and when it should be released to your fulfillment center.

-Depending on your company, you may use one or both of these values as part of your flow.
-Most Partners load a list of their subscriptions that have desired delivery dates in the next 15 days (or longer, depending on your longest shipping time) and check them against the API to determine whether or not they need to be dropped to their fulfillment center today or tomorrow.
+Depending on your organization, you may use one or both of these values as part of your flow.
+Most Shipium customers load a list of their subscriptions that have desired delivery dates in the next 15 days (or longer, depending on your longest shipping time) and check them against the API to determine whether they need to be dropped to their fulfillment center today or tomorrow.
 They then send shipment requests for the appropriate subset of shipments that need to be sent and wait on the rest.

 Next steps